jethornton/flexgui/docs/source/plotter.rst

 .. note:: Once a view selection has been set, Flex GUI remembers it.

-The live plot can be cleared from the menu with
+The live plot can be cleared from the menu with this menu item.

 .. csv-table:: Plot Menu
    :width: 100%